 We monitor land use near airports to make sure that the land surrounding airports is used properly.
 Appropriate land use includes light industrial and commercial uses.
 Inappropriate land use includes schools and residential developments.
 This is because schools and residential developments are negatively impacted by airport noise.
 Local agencies work with airport planners to balance airport growth and city development.
 The airport develops an Airport Master Plan.
 This plan is published and approved through a public hearing.
 The Airport Master Plan specifies the development of the airport and how the land around the airport should be used.

-The National Park Service, the Federal Aviation Administration, and others organizations have conducted research to better understand noise and its effects in the quiet environments that prevail in National Parks.
-The natural sounds encountered in parks enhance visitors' experience of the surrounding environments.
-The soundscape in parks includes the quiet of nature, as well as the calls of nature, affording visitors the opportunity to experience the parks from more than one sensory perspective.
-Many species of wildlife depend on their hearing to find prey or avoid predators so they too rely on the soundscape to survive in the wilderness of the national parks.
-Noises from man-made activities are often louder than these natural sounds, which can affect how wildlife interact and respond within their environment.
-As such, National Parks noise research have included efforts that gathered data on natural sounds in parks as well as acoustic data from vehicles ranging from air tours to snow mobiles.
+The National Park Service, the Federal Aviation Administration, and others organizations have conducted research to better understand noise and its effects in national parks.
+The natural sounds encountered in parks can afford visitors the opportunity to experience the parks from more than one sensory perspective, while some visitors may seek out “natural quiet” (the absence of man-made noise).
+Many species of wildlife depend on their hearing to find prey or avoid predators..
+As such, national parks noise research have included efforts to gather data on natural sounds in parks and acoustic data from vehicles ranging from air tours to snow mobiles; analyze the effects of noise on visitor experience; and assess the extent to which noises from human activities affect how wildlife interact and respond within their environment.

 To investigate park generated noise, the National Park Service (NPS) joined with the National Academy of Engineering (NAE) and with the US Department of Transportation's Volpe National Transportation Systems Center to hold a workshop on aspects of noise in National Parks.
 Entitled "Protecting National Park Soundscapes: Best Available Technologies and Practices for Reducing Park- Generated Noise".
 "Protecting National Park Soundscapes" is available at http://ntl.bts.gov/lib/48000/48200/48269/catalog.php_record_id_18336.html.